Helical magnetic fields from Riemann coupling: The model

 where $R_{\rho\sigma}\,^{\alpha\beta}$ is the Riemann tensor and its dual is $\tilde{R}^{\mu\nu\alpha\beta} = \frac{1}{2}\epsilon^{\mu\nu\rho\sigma} R_{\rho\sigma}\,^{\alpha\beta}$, $A_{\mu}$ is the four-vector potential of the electromagnetic field, $F_{\mu\nu} = \nabla_{\mu}A_{\nu} - \nabla_{\nu}A_{\mu} $ and $\tilde{F}^{\rho\sigma} = \frac{1}{2} \epsilon^{\mu\nu\rho\sigma}F_{\mu\nu} $ is the dual of $F_{\mu\nu}$. $\epsilon^{\mu\nu\rho\sigma} = \frac{1}{\sqrt{-g}}\, \eta^{\mu\nu\rho\sigma}$ is fully antisymmetric tensor, $\eta^{\mu\nu\rho\sigma}$ is Levi-Civita symbol whose values are $\pm1$ and we set $\eta^{0123} = 1 = - \eta_{0123}$.

 The standard electromagnetic action $S_{\rm{EM}}$ is conformally invariant; however, the presence of Riemann curvature in $S_{\rm CB}$ breaks the conformal invariance. $M$ is the energy scale, which sets the scale for the breaking of conformal invariance.
-For our discussion below, we assume that $10^{-3} \leq (H/M) \leq 1$~\cite{2018-Nakonieczny-JHEP,2016-Goon.Hinterbichler-JHEP,2016-Goon-JHEP,2013-Balakin.etal-CQG}.
-Due to the Riemann tensor, in FRW background, $M$ appears as a time-dependent coupling.
+For our discussion below, we assume that $10^{-3} \leq (H_{\rm Inf}/M) \leq 1$~\cite{2018-Nakonieczny-JHEP,2016-Goon.Hinterbichler-JHEP,2016-Goon-JHEP,2013-Balakin.etal-CQG} where $H_{\rm Inf}$ is the Hubble scale during inflation which we assumed to be $10^{14}~{\rm GeV}$.
+Due to Riemann coupling, $M$ appears as a time-dependent coupling in the FRW background~\cite{1971-Prasanna-PLA}.
 To see this, let us evaluate Riemann tensor for the flat FRW background \eqref{eq:FRW}:

 Thus, the coupling function is time-dependent, i. e.,